tpmn/gat/ScriptGuide_EN/README.md

 ### About Response status CallbackFunction

-- This function need to define addtional actions for SDK to take according to response status
+- This function need to define addtional actions for SDK to take according to response status.
 - The name of callbackFunction can be changed freely.

 ### Response CallbackFunction status parameter